FlankaLanka/MessageAI/PRD.md

 ## 1. Overview
 MessageAI is a cross-platform messaging app inspired by WhatsApp, built using **React Native + Expo** with **Firebase** backend services.
-The MVP focuses on creating a **robust, reliable messaging experience** with real-time sync, offline queueing, push notifications, and **AI-powered translation features**.
+The MVP focuses on creating a **robust, reliable messaging experience** with real-time sync, offline queueing, push notifications, **AI-powered translation features**, **image upload and message reactions**, and **comprehensive localization support**.
-The app now includes advanced AI translation capabilities with cultural context detection.
+The app now includes advanced AI translation capabilities with cultural context detection, image messaging, message reactions, and multi-language support for English, Spanish, and Chinese Simplified.

 ---